CoRoSoN-Kit/CoRoSoN-Kit/README.md

 However, we are thinking about founding a non-profit organization at some point.
 For example, this would give us the opportunity to distribute circuit board blanks (to be assembled) or electronic parts as sets without unnecessary price markups.

+To learn more about the people involved and who uses CoRoSoN-Kit, check out [Contributors](.github/CONTRIBUTORS.md).

 ### Call for Contribution

 The CoRoSoN-Kit is open-source for a reason and that is you.